sandervandevelde/iot-workshop/NodeJsToIotHub.md

 Each device that sends data to the IoT hub must be registered with a unique identity.

-1. Create a createdeviceid folder.
+1. Create a new createdeviceid folder on your system.
-2. Open a Node.JS console and navigate to the createdeviceid folder.
+2. Open a Node.JS console or dosbox and navigate to the createdeviceid folder.
 3. Enter the following command, and press RETURN to accept all the default options.
 This creates a package.json file for your application:
 ```javascript
 npm init